The small business specialist

 Check out my other operations here:

 Setting the new benchmark in authentic cosy cool.
-Ireland’s first Natural Wine & Tapas Bar, also a daytime cafe, live music venue and cultural hub with film and poetry evenings, large range of board games, vegetarian, vegan and celiac friendly food, GMO & Palm Oil free food as well as a large range of books available to loan, read or buy.
+Ireland’s first Natural Wine & Tapas Bar, also a daytime cafe, live music venue and cultural hub with film and poetry evenings, large range of board games, vegetarian, vegan and 'free-from' friendly, GMO & Palm Oil free food as well as a large range of books available to read or buy.
 The jewel in the crown is the massive vinyl record collection.
 My wines are all natural and made small-scale, by some of the best craftsmen in the world.
 I also run wine tasting events and wine tours via my other company:

 Contact me today to find out why my approach is different and how it can you and your business progress, and flourish.

 10 Reasons to apply to Wild Atlantic Web Design for your project.

 Professionally taken and edited photographs for your site (if required)

 Advice on domain names, hosting and each stage of your project